MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 *Show understanding of their challenges*
 * Weak: "I enjoy shopping online and especially like it when the experience is streamlined like on your site."
 * Strong: "GeneriCo's userbase is growing fast.
-I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."
+I've dealt with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."

 If two different ways to write blurbs feels overwhelming, just use the first method for all the blurbs.